1Kxhu/FourUIX/README.md

 # FourUIX?
-FourUIX is still FourUi, it's just that I lost my original solution when downgrading from windows 11 to windows 10.
+FourUIX is still FourUI, it's just that I lost my original solution when downgrading from windows 11 to windows 10.
 Yeah..
 Anyway, this project is NOT DEAD!

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)